Creating Collections for Home Décor

 - All courses are priced in GBP £.
 Any approximate $ equivalents given are for reference only.
 When paying by Paypal, you will be charged in your local currency at the prevailing Paypal exchange rate.

 - You give permission for your email address to be added to the mailing lists of Lilla Rogers Studio and Do What You Love.
 You can unsubscribe at any time.

 We do not store credit card details nor do we share customer details with any 3rd parties.

 All our courses are delivered online in password-protected classrooms.
 We do not deliver physical products in the post, but rather send you an email with the URL of the classroom and the password you need to log in.
 This email is sent to the email address you used to register for the class, and will be sent at least two days prior to the start of class (except where you register with less than 48 hours to go, in which case it will be sent within 48 hours of registering, which may be after the class has begun).
-If you do not receive your classroom login information within this time frame please contact us via email to firstname.lastname@example.org so our team can assist you.
+If you do not receive your classroom login information within this time frame please contact us via email [email protected] our team can assist you.
 Make Art That Sells, 2015 Want to join us?
 Just scroll up to the top of the page to register!

 If you aren’t sure which of the MATS courses is right for you, watch this short video from Lilla:

 If you are ready for it, this course is a complete game changer.
 It will set you apart from other artists, teaching you how to pitch sophisticated presentations for complete home décor collections.
 To make the most of it you will need to commit time and energy, and be sure it is for you.